Home » Recipes » Dessert » Easy 2-Ingredient Soda Cake Recipe

 This easy soda cake hack is really fun to make with the kids.
 They’ll get a kick out of using cake mix with soda.
 And it’s fun to taste it and compare the results to a regular cake.

-*NOTE: The consistency is crumbly when baked in a bundt pan.
 This is not a show cake or the type of cake you would enter into a contest.
 It’s delicious and can be made quickly.
-It is not the same consistency as a normal cake but it’s a super moist cake that’s totally tasty.
+But the flavor is all there and this soda can cake is a great easy dessert.

 Ingredients